vodoadmin/vodo-react-components/README.md

 - heading : the title of the options in the drop list (eg. sizes)
 - setSelectedOption : will return the selected item from the array weather it is object or string
 - currentValue ?: It is the current selected value if You want the switcher to initially have a specific value
+- disabled?:whether the input is disabled or not

 ```javascript
 const [item, setItem] = (useState < null) | (string > null);